0MFT/0MFT/README.md

 <br/>

 ### about me
-i’m a developer focused on efficiency and automation, creating simple and effective tools. currently learning c# and python.
+i’m a developer focused on efficiency and automation, creating simple and effective tools.

 ---